mgoellnitz/trackdown/README.md

     refs #GITLAB issues exports should at least be usable up to 100 issues

+## GOGS and gitea offline mirror

+*nth*

+Trackdown should be capable of translating [gogs][gogs] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+This also adds [gitea][gitea] and has a public instance at [Pikacode][pikacode], which can be used as a default.

 ## REDMINE offline mirror (in progress)

 *nth*